-(I was Part-Time, but am now a Full-Time procrastinator named Helen fyi) I love Rammstein, Ween, Clutch, Swans, The Big Lebowski, Gogol Bordello, animals, nature, the beach, funny stuff, The Black Keys, Type O Negative, Firewater, Salem, Pinback, Metalocalypse, The Walking Dead, It's Always Sunny in Philadelphia, Arrested Development, Dexter, True Blood, Shameless, breathing, Coen Brothers, John Waters, MST3K, LOTR, BSG, COD, LBP, old arcade games, ps3, Firefly, Medeski Martin Wood, and many more.
+freelance procrastinator called Helen.
+Don't ever say "take your time" to a procrastinator.
+I really dig Rammstein, Ween, Clutch, Swans, The Big Lebowski, Bob's Burgers, Gogol Bordello, animals, nature, the beach, funny stuff, The Black Keys, Type O Negative, Firewater, Metalocalypse, The Walking Dead, It's Always Sunny in Philadelphia, Arrested Development, True Detective, True Blood, Shameless, breathing, Coen Brothers, John Waters, MST3K, LOTR, BSG, COD, LBP, old arcade games, ps3, Firefly, Medeski Martin Wood, and many more.
 Pizza and air conditioning rule my world.
 I like dark humor and try to laugh daily to fight the sadness.
 Don't be so serious, because one day we'll all be diagnosed with something bad or else get into a car wreck and die (sorry, it's true.
 We will all die eventually of something).
-One of my favorite forms of escape is finding pics of my dream house & dream bedroom, a place I can imagine myself spending hours hiding out, away from all of life's problems.
-ABIDE.
+I daydream a lot & possess a vivid imagination.

 That time I named a roach after my ex.

 But seriously, at least $10 went to a good cause, and I love WCS/Bronx Zoo.